-How to Use the Link Title Attribute Correctly
+The Link Title Attribute: What It Is & How To Use It

 You should use a link title when you are providing more information about the link.

-This is a disastrous usability fail that will only result in annoying your users.
+Don’t use a link title to provide the information over again, as this is a usability fail that will only result in annoying your users.

 Have you ever run into an incident where the exact link title showed up when you hovered over it?

-You didn’t need to know something that’s visible on the page, right?
+You didn’t need to know something that’s already visible on the page, right?

-Some of your users may think that way as well.
+Some of your users may think that way, as well.

-The best question you can ask yourself when optimizing is: will this add information to my link or will it just annoy my users with duplication?
+The best question you can ask yourself when optimizing is: Will this add information to my link or will it just annoy my users with duplication?

-Focus on Optimizing for Users, Rather Than Search Engines
+Focus On Optimizing For Users, Rather Than Search Engines

 Optimize for your users, rather than search engines.